-With views overlooking the banks of the Gloucester and Sharpness Canal, the gardens of the recently renovated Pilot Inn in Hardwicke offer a picturesque spot to enjoy a pint or two.
+With views overlooking the banks of the Gloucester and Sharpness Canal, the gardens of Pilot Inn in Hardwicke offer a picturesque, riverside spot to enjoy a pint or two.

 A bustling bar in the centre of Nailsworth, The Britannia promises a warm welcome, and signature stone-baked pizzas and homemade breads.
 Not forgetting a large beer garden to make the most of on a summer’s evening.